-Ok maybe im completely biased on this matter but it does look pretty amazing. im so happy with how it turned out. also i gotta give credit where it is due- this bumper build was influenced alot by brute force billy's bumpers. so without further a due... here is how it began.
+Ok maybe I'm completely biased on this matter but it does look pretty amazing.
+I'm so happy with how it turned out.
+This was a gift to my dad for Christmas.
+Not a surprise gift, I needed his input on what he wanted for different things but none the less.
+Also I gotta give credit where it is due- This bumper build was influenced alot by brute force Billy's bumpers.
+So without further a due...
+Here is the build.
+Enjoy.

-the initial draw up in the CAD program im lucky enough to have an great friend with more shop tools then i would ever know what to do with- ex: plasma cutter/table/ CAD program
+The initial draw up was on a CAD program by torchmate.
+I'm lucky enough to have a great friend with more shop tools then I would ever know what to do with.
+For example- plasma cutter/table/ CAD program, multiple welders.

 note how tight the fit is, we didnt plan on it being this tight by any means but of course we neglected to think about the mill thickness of it being galvanized and powder coated

 Here is the Hoyt logo.
 Not visible directly from the front.
 You gotta move a little closer to see it.

 That's it for now.
 Please tell me what you think.
 In the end my dad loves it so that's what matters to me.